 A third SEO myth is not putting enough effort in your meta description.
 To clarify, a meta description is an HTML attribute that gives you the opportunity to write a catchy description of your web page.
 The meta description is what you see in your search engine result page under the title of each website.
 You can see an example of the HTML code on the picture below:

 Moreover, in the past Google was using DMOZ directory, also known as The Open Directory Project for the creation of snippets, when meta descriptions were missing or were of bad quality.
-However, for more than 10 years now, the directory is closed.
-This means that now more than ever it is highly important for website owners to write meaningful and catchy meta descriptions of their own.
+However, for more than 10 years now, the directory has been closed.
+This means that now more than ever it is important for website owners to write meaningful and catchy meta descriptions.
 Most importantly, in 2017, Google even increased the length of the meta description snippets.

 While many might not consider the meta description as an important variable for their ranking algorithm, a good description will increase your website’s click-through rate.
-In other words, it is part of the good SEO practice.
-It will also help you to distinct yourself from your competitors.
-You should also note that other search engines like Bing take under consideration the click-through rate as ranking variable.
+In other words, it is part of a good SEO practice, which will also help you distinct yourself from your competitors.
+You should also note that other search engines like Bing take under consideration the click-through rate as a ranking variable.